raelango/EasyETL.Net/README.md

 ## Extractors
 This library uses Regex for parsing data into dataset and has 6 different extractors.
 All these can be invoked from the class `Extractor`.
 The extractor pulls data from the source into a dataset for further operations.
 ### Regex (RegexDataSet)
-AutoDetects and parses any delimited file.
-Also, has ability to specify columns (using `AddColumn`) and allows to specify column level filters.
+AutoDetects and parses any delimited or fixed length file.
+Also, has ability to specify columns (using `AddColumn`) with separator or fixed length.
+AddColumn also allows to specify column level filters.
 ### Database (DatabaseDataSet)
 Extracts records from any `ODBC`, `OleDB` or `SQL` data source by specifying the `DatabaseType` and `ConnectionString`.
 ### Excel (ExcelDataSet)